Mike has a keen interest in the effects of politics in our culture. He has a unique way of simplifying complex concepts.

 As one of the largest certifying organizations for firearm safety, the NRA provides firearm safety training and proficiency training courses for police departments, and recreational hunting, and child firearm safety.
 The NRA also publishes several magazines and sponsors marksmanship events featuring shooting skill and sports.

-Congress is also involved in deliberating for and against weapons bans and background checks.
+Congress is also involved in deliberating for and against weapon bans and background checks.
 They also legislate federal and state law enforcement bills.
 The Alcohol Tobacco, Firearms and Explosives (ATF) is under their control.
-Read my article here on how the ATF has been hobbled by congress

 Although fear is not a stakeholder, it can be a great motivator and I don't mean this in a derogatory sense.
 There is a fear of anarchy, tyranny, and terrorism in this country that motivates people (stakeholders) to buy and sell guns of all types to protect themselves of all types of eventualities.

 Gun shows and the internet provide a forum for transacting gun sales.
 These transactions may be legal or illegal.
 Many illegal gun sales are made in the parking lots of the gun shows.